MLXIO

 That matters because most power banks still create a small accessory chain: battery, wall charger, USB-C cable, sometimes a regional adapter.
 Solly’s pitch cuts that stack down.
 For travelers or remote workers, fewer loose pieces is the real convenience claim.

-MLXIO analysis: this is the same product-design logic behind compact charger stories like Pikachu Turns Anker Nano Charger Into 70W Fan Bait.
+MLXIO analysis: this is the same product-design logic behind compact charger stories like Pikachu Turns Anker Nano Charger Into 70W Fan Bait and niche setup hardware like Acer’s strip display.
 The power spec gets attention, but the hook is physical convenience — how the thing fits into a bag, a desk, or a travel routine.

 The 300W label hides the real constraint: 74 Wh